 Social clubs must follow all rules applicable to the specific operation, such as restaurants and pools.
 Phase 2.1 guidance is also available for offices, museums, zoos, and aquariums, and retail & malls, and the essential business rules from Order 7PP are extended through the duration of the emergency unless otherwise modified.
 Guidance on the essential businesses rules is available here, and here for essential retailers.
 General business rules applicable to university research and outdoor recreation activities, are available here.
 The “safe workplaces” guidance (Order 7V) for essential businesses remains in effect unless a business is otherwise subject to sector-specific rules.

 Trails and state parks also remain open, as well as state campgrounds.
-Beaches are partially open, subject to guidance from individual towns.
 Childcare facilities are limited to a group size to 16 or 18 children depending on space, although limited to 8 for infants and toddlers.
 All staff and children over the age of three are required to wear masks.
 Guidance for nursing homes and senior centers is also available.

 Please refer to our alert on updated travel requirements for quarantine and travel guidance.
 Connecticut’s state of emergency and price controls for designated goods are currently in effect through February 9, 2021.

-Due to a rapid increase in COVID spread, Governor Janet Mills has imposed a curfew for all outdoor and indoor amusement venues, movie theaters, performing arts venues, casinos, and businesses that provide seated food and drink service, including social clubs, restaurants, and bars and tasting rooms currently open for outdoor service.
-Effective November 20 through December 6, these businesses must close for the night by 9:00 pm and remain closed until their scheduled reopening time the following day.
+On December 30, Governor Janet Mills announced that she was again extending the requirement for certain businesses to close by 9:00pm.
+The curfew, which applies to all outdoor and indoor amusement venues, movie theaters, drive in theaters, performing arts venues, casinos, and businesses that provide seated food and drink service, including social clubs, restaurants, and bars and tasting rooms currently open for outdoor service is now in effect until further notice.
+2021.
+Businesses subject to the curfew must close for the night by 9:00 pm and remain closed until their scheduled reopening time the following day.
 Note that restaurants and other seated food service businesses may continue delivery and takeout after 9:00 pm.
 Our alert on these new measures is available here.

-- Retail businesses, movie theaters and drive-in movie theaters, and museums
+- Retail businesses, gyms and fitness centers, and museums

 - Restaurants: maximum of 50 persons seated inside and 100 outside, including front-of-house staff, with total occupancy (indoor and outdoor) not to exceed 150 people